RiickyRiick/order-summary/README.md

 ### What I learned

-My learning process was very organzied and concise.
-I completed this project all by myself without the need of any resources, only with the prior knowledge that I've gained so far from all these projects.
-Especially, from the 'QR Component' project.
+My learning process was very organized and concise.
+I finished this project alone without needing any resources, only with the prior knowledge I've gained from resources and all the projects I've completed so far.

-The only thing that did gave me a bit of a hard time was the image sizing and mistakenly adding width: 100vh instead of height: 100vh within the body selector.
+The only thing that gave me a hard time was the header image sizing and mistakenly adding width: 100vh instead of height: 100vh within the body selector.

 Adding a width instead of height didn't give it fluidity.
-In other words, there was no responsiveness happening when sizing down the viewport.
-As for the image, adding a width: 450px was also limiting the responsiveness from the image.
-Changing it to widh: 100% within it's container made it coorectly size down.
+In other words, there was no responsiveness when sizing down the viewport.

+ For the header image, adding a width of 450px also limited its responsiveness.
+Changing it to width 100% within its container made it correctly size down.

 ## Author